sthagen/oasis-open-openc2-yuuki/README.md

 <div>
 <h2><a id="readme-general">OASIS TC Open Repository: openc2-yuuki</a></h2>

+<p><b>This repository contains code developed against an earlier version of the OpenC2 language than that presented by OASIS for public review in October / November 2018 and is NOT CONSISTENT WITH THE VERSION UNDERGOING PUBLIC REVIEW.
+Any implementer of OpenC2 using this code should be aware that it will require updating to align with the current OpenC2 Language Specification.</b></p>

 <p>This GitHub public repository ( <b><a href="https://github.com/oasis-open/openc2-yuuki">https://github.com/oasis-open/openc2-yuuki</a></b> ) was created at the request of the <a href="https://www.oasis-open.org/committees/openc2/">OASIS Open Command and Control (OpenC2) TC</a> as an <a href="https://www.oasis-open.org/resources/open-repositories/">OASIS TC Open Repository</a> to support development of open source resources related to Technical Committee work.</p>

 <p>While this TC Open Repository remains associated with the sponsor TC, its development priorities, leadership, intellectual property terms, participation rules, and other matters of governance are <a href="https://github.com/oasis-open/openc2-yuuki/blob/master/CONTRIBUTING.md#governance-distinct-from-oasis-tc-process">separate and distinct</a> from the OASIS TC Process and related policies.</p>